Initial SMH tests show no coronavirus

 The patients who received their results late Wednesday were tested on Monday.
 Results from the CDC take three to five days.

-People who present at the hospital and meet CDC criteria for possible coronavirus infection are put in isolation for tests to rule out other viruses.
-Only if there isn’t a different explanation for their condition are they be tested for coronavirus.
+At SMH, people who present at the hospital and meet CDC criteria for possible coronavirus infection are put in isolation for tests to rule out other viruses.
+Only if there isn’t a different explanation for their condition are they tested for coronavirus.

 Patients with severe symptoms or an underlying condition, such as a weakened immune system or chronic respiratory disease, should get their physician’s advice, or call the SMH hotline, 941-917-8799, for information on seeking care while minimizing the risk to others.